-- make sure all members of your staff (including temporary and agency staff) sign the confidentiality agreement - make sure your team completes their e learning training on induction and refreshers every two years - make sure your team follows the procedures and are appropriately trained - where new processes and systems involving personal data are being introduced, carry out a Data Protection Impact Assessment (DPIA).
+- ensure that you handle all personal information relating to members of staff who report to you in accordance with this procedure and data protection legislation.
+Further information is available in Personal information handling guidance for line managers - make sure all members of your staff (including temporary and agency staff) sign the confidentiality agreement - make sure your team completes their e learning training on induction and refreshers every two years - make sure your team follows the procedures and are appropriately trained - where new processes and systems involving personal data are being introduced, carry out a Data Protection Impact Assessment (DPIA).

 3.3.
-Senior Information Risk Owner (SIRO):

-- make sure appropriate Information Governance arrangements are in place - ensure organisational information risk is properly identified and managed and that appropriate assurance mechanisms are in place.
+Senior Information Risk Owner (SIRO) make sure appropriate Information Governance arrangements are in place.